MooersLab/posterInLaTeX/README.md

 My lab has been using this format for posters for at least four years.
 Summer students pick up quickly how to edit the text on Overleaf.
 I thought it was time to share it.

+## Instructions

+- Downloads all of the files ()
+- Swamp the PDF with your image file
+- Change the Title and other text to suit your needs
+- Run lualatex to compile
+- Take the resulting PDF to a poster printing service